Are You Rice-Ready?

 No, you must submit your enrollment deposit, be admitted into the program and have a valid FAFSA on file before your financial aid award package is processed.

-After you are admitted to the program and your financial aid is processed, a notice will be sent to your Rice University email account directing you to your Esther account, where you may review the student loan application steps.
+After you submit your enrollment deposit and complete your enrollment in the program, your financial aid will begin processing.
+Once processed, a notice will be sent to your Rice University email account directing you to your Esther account where you may review the student loan application steps.
 Award packages are processed approximately six weeks before the start of the quadmester.

 Tuition is assessed once you enroll in classes for the coming quadmester.
 You can view charges through the Payment Suite section of your Esther account.